SKYVIEW HOME & SCHOOL BOARDPRESIDENTS: Kate Dougherty & Jenn Zavertnik, SkyviewPresident@gmail.com

 Skyview Home and School Association (SVHS) is a non-profit organization which sponsors a variety of programs that promote the educational and social development of Skyview students.
 These include class parties, class trips, special assemblies, faculty mini grants, Spirit Nights, Family Game Night, Give Science A Try night, End-of-Year Fun Day, and more!
 There are numerous opportunities to participate in events that serve the dual purpose of benefiting our school financially and engaging families socially to build school spirit.

 As a parent/guardian of a Skyview student, you are an integral part of the Home & School Association ensuring the best possible experience for your child.
-All are encouraged to volunteer and all are welcome!
-In order to provide these opportunities for our children, SHSA runs two essential fundraisers.
-While your support is necessary to guarantee the success of these programs and fundraisers, there are no minimum participation requirements.
+All are welcome and highly encouraged to volunteer!
+In order to provide these opportunities for our children, SVHS runs a fall fundraiser and your support is necessary to guarantee the success of these programs.

-We look forward to working with you this coming school year and wish all Skyview families a fun and successful school year.
-Thank you for your support of our school!
+We look forward to working with you this school year and wish all Skyview families a fun, healthy and successful school year.
+Thank you for your support of our amazing school community!

 Skyview Home and School By-Laws

 The name of the Department shall be the (School Name) Home & School.

 It is the mission of the (School Name) Home & School to supplement the educational environment and enhance the learning experiences of all students who attend the school and to create a positive image of our school within the community.

 The objectives of the (School Name) Home & School shall be:

 - To promote open communications between the school, its teachers, administrators and families;

 - To raise funds for teacher, curriculum and student activities that will enhance the students’ school experience and to use such funds in a responsible and efficient manner;